fmontesi/cp-2017/exam/README.md

 - What encoding will the files be in?
 UTF-8.
 I will not use any weird characters that require thinking of more than a Java `char`.
 I do not recommend using byte representations of strings.

-- How do I de-activate CPU cores in Linux?
+- This is useful if you want to test how your project scales with respect to the number of cores: How do I de-activate CPU cores in Linux?
 See [http://www.cyberciti.biz/faq/debian-rhel-centos-redhat-suse-hotplug-cpu/](http://www.cyberciti.biz/faq/debian-rhel-centos-redhat-suse-hotplug-cpu/).